arthurespartinez25/mockup-creator/README.md

      	CREATE DATABASE mockupdb;

-2.On your "New Query" again, create LOGIN using “mockuser” as username and “Awsol12#”  as PASSWORD by running the command velow.
+2.On your Query, delete the previous command then create LOGIN using “mockuser” as username and “Awsol12#”  as PASSWORD by running the command below.
 Then click "Execute".

     USE master;
     GO